 Einstein proposed that in General Relativity, gravitation is described as being a property of the geometry of space and time, which we call space-time.
 Space-time, which can be analogized to a fabric, is malleable in the sense that an object that has mass can bend or distort it.
 This is what creates what we know as gravity.
-Now, when you take two objects that have mass and are oscillating together, this creates a ripple in space-time, or a gravitational wave, as shown in Figure 1 [5].
-Examples of two objects that could produce these are neutron stars and black holes.
-By the detection of these waves, scientists can inspect objects far out deep inside our universe, and learn things never known before.
+Now, when you take two objects that have mass and are oscillating together, this creates a ripple in space-time, or a gravitational wave, as shown in Figure 2.
+This is called a coalescence of binary systems, and two objects that could exist in this system are neutron stars and black holes.
+Gravitational waves can also be produced by stochastic background, which comes from the early universe, such as the Big Bang and cosmic strings, and they can produced by bursts from supernovae or other cataclysmic events.
+By the detection of these waves, scientists can inspect objects deep inside our universe, and learn things never known before.

-Figure 2: An artist's rendition of how gravitational waves are produced, where two large masses are oscillating, creating a curvature in what we call space-time.
+Figure 2: An artist's rendition of how gravitational waves are produced, where two large masses are orbiting, creating a curvature in what we call space-time.
 [5]

 So how do we exactly detect these waves?
 The first attempt at this was by Joseph Weber, a physicist at the University of Maryland in the 1960s.
-Weber proposed that that these waves could be seen with the use of large cylinders of ultrapure aluminum (Figure 2), which would vibrate by about a 10 millionth of a nanometer once a gravitational wave travelled through it [6].
+Weber proposed that that these waves could be seen with the use of large cylinders of ultrapure aluminum (Figure 3), which would vibrate by about a 10 millionth of a nanometer once a gravitational wave travelled through it [6].
 This attempt turned out to be unsuccessful in the long run, but Weber is recognized all over the world as the one who started the movement of finding methods to detect gravitational waves, as scientists rushed to develop their own methods of detecting these at the time fictional waves.
-This hunt soon led to the development of a new technique for detection, which would be known as the Michelson Fabry-Perot Interferometer.